Most Expensive Boulder Neighborhoods

 Also of interest is that Boulder has more people living here who work in computers and math than 95% of the places in the US.

 Of important note, Boulder is also a city of artists.
 Boulder has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Boulder’s character.

 And if you like science, one thing you'll find is that Boulder has lots of scientists living in town - whether they be life scientists, physical scientists (like astronomers), or social scientists (like geographers!).
 So, if you're scientific-minded, you might like it here too.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 11.39% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in Boulder telecommute to their jobs.
+Overall, about 11.39% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Although the majority of commuting trips in the city are by private automobile, Boulder is somewhat unusual for a city of its size for having a substantial number of people who use public transportation.
 For a lot of people, the bus helps to get to and from their jobs every morning, which benefits everyone in the Boulder area by reducing both traffic and air pollution.

 Do you have a 4-year college degree or graduate degree?
 If so, you may feel right at home in Boulder.
 71.47% of adults here have a 4-year degree or graduate degree, whereas the national average for all cities and towns is just 21.84%.